llvm/llvm-project/llvm/README.md

 Tapir/LLVM is under active development.
 This directory contains prototype implementations of compiler technologies that take advantage of the Tapir compiler IR.
-These prototype technologies include the Rhino extensions to Tapir (unpublished).

 Tapir/LLVM is open source software.
 You may freely distribute it under the terms of the license agreement found in LICENSE.txt.